|"Oh, welcome death for Fatherland! Whene'er our sinking head

 The German kings, from the time of Heinrich der Vogler until the middle of the 13th century,

-succeeded to their position partly by heredity, based on primitive Germanic tribal practise which
+succeeded to their position partly by heredity, based on primitive Ur-Christendom tribal practise

 However, soon difficulties arose with the old practice of election which had been used in the 12th